-The menu while we were filming included stuffed dates with chorizo, bacon, honey and pistachio crumble (3 for $3), spicy garlic prawns with parsley salad (3 for $9), stuffed piquillo peppers with veggie chili and mascarpone (3 for $5), and torched scallop crudo with trout roe and salsa rosa (2 pcs for $5).
-The only thing more than a few bucks are the oysters (Market Price) and the selection of conservas (fancy canned seafood) that comes direct from Spain.
+While we were filming, the menu included stuffed dates with chorizo, bacon, honey and pistachio crumble (3 for $3), spicy garlic prawns with parsley salad (3 for $9), stuffed piquillo peppers with veggie chili and mascarpone (3 for $5), and torched scallop crudo with trout roe and salsa rosa (2 pcs for $5).
+The only thing more than a few bucks are the oysters (market price) and the selection of conservas (fancy canned seafood) that comes direct from Spain.
 These change regularly, with options often consisting of mackerel, sardines, squid and what we devoured – razor clams – that they serve on boards with a selection of house made spreads and toasts for $20.
 This is a great option for interactive fare to pair with your drinks, plus the freshness of the fish and bivalves is stunning.

 That said, the main focus of Solera is drinks.
 Along with all the cocktails, many of which feature spirits that have been aged (again, Solera!) there’s also a nice little wine list that Lucy Bateman-Hatton from The Wine House helped Thordarson curate that will change seasonally, along with local beers.

 As to the bar….
-As you can see in the above video with star bartender Chris Howell, whose accolades include being the Patron Perfectionist National Finalist in 2023 and the Diageo World Class Western Finalist in 2022, you can be prepared to be wowed.
+As you can see in the video with star bartender Chris Howell, whose accolades include being the Patron Perfectionist National Finalist in 2023 and the Diageo World Class Western Finalist in 2022, prepared to be wowed.

 No matter who is working the bar the night you are in, you are in good hands, with Howell advising you shouldn’t be intimidated in letting the bartender help guide your decision.